Migrate an application to Azure App Service and SQL Database

-The team doesn't want to invest in the app.
-For now, admins will simply move the app safely to the cloud.
+The team doesn't want to invest in the application.
+For now, admins will simply move the application safely to the cloud.

-The team want to stop supporting Windows Server 2008 R2, on which the app currently runs.
+The team wants to stop supporting Windows Server 2008 R2, which the application currently runs on.

-The team also wants to move away from SQL Server 2008 R2 to a modern PaaS Database platform, which will minimize the need for management.
+The team also wants to move away from SQL Server 2008 R2 to a modern platform as a service (PaaS) database, which will minimize the need for management.

 Contoso wants to take advantage of its investment in SQL Server licensing and Software Assurance where possible.